J-1 Student Internship Program Requirements

 It is not only unwise to be in the United States without adequate health insurance, it is a violation of J-1 status.
 Although in many countries the government bears the expense of health care for its citizens, individuals and families in the United States are responsible for these costs themselves.
 Since a single day of hospitalization and medical treatment can cost thousands of dollars, many hospitals and clinics refuse to treat uninsured patients except in life-threatening emergencies.
 A good medical insurance plan is the only protection against the enormous costs of health care in the USA.
 The visitor is required to certify that he/she has the required levels of health, medical, evacuation and repatriation insurance for himself/herself and dependents.
 The U.S. Department of State defines adequate coverage as:

-- A maximum of at least $7,500 for repatriation of remains in case of death;
+- Coverage of at least $25,000 for repatriation of remains in case of death;

-- A maximum of at least $10,000 for medical evacuation to the home country.
+- Coverage of at least $50,000 for medical evacuation to the home country.

 - Request for DS-2019 using the form below.